openstack/openstack-manuals/doc/cli-reference/source/trove.rst

 ``--type <type>``
   Type of the module.
-The type must be supported by a corresponding module plugin on the datastore it is applied to.
+The type must be supported by a corresponding module driver plugin on the datastore it is applied to.

 ``--file <filename>``
   File containing data contents for the module.

 ``--description <description>``
   Description of the module.